 CENGICAÑA – Guatemalan Center for Sugar Cane Research and Training

-Created by the Guatemalan Sugar Association in 1992 to support the technological advancement of the sugar industry, with the aim of improving the production and productivity of sugarcane cultivation and its derivatives.
+We are part of CENGICAÑA, a research center created by the Guatemalan Sugar Association in 1992 to support the technological advancement of the sugar industry, with the aim of improving the production and productivity of sugarcane cultivation and its derivatives.

 Additionally, as part of the sugar guild in Guatemala, we founded and work closely with the Climate Change Research Institute to create actions that promote sustainability.
 Supporting the development of climate change mitigation and adaptation processes in the communities, productive processes and infrastructure of the region.